markholloway/markholloway.github.io/_posts/2018-12-22-twilio-sms-curl.md

     -u "ABCD1234:EFGH5678"

 ```

-[`Postman`](https://www.getpostman.com/) is a free and handy tool for more lengthy testing.
-It's also a great way to view `JSON` files containing SMS transaction details.
+## Using Postman

+This is the swiss army knife of REST API tools. [`Postman`](https://www.getpostman.com/) is free and in this example we will look at the SMS details for a text sent from a Twilio number to a mobile device.

 Below is the Twilio URL to `GET` SMS records from your Twilio account.
 Replace `{AccountSid}` with your SID.